gaelforget/NCTiles.jl/docs/src/index.md

 ## Using NCTiles

-The core functionality of NCTiles comes from a series of data structures that contain the information needed write NetCDF files, including the information need to read from a variety of types of source files.
+The core functionality of NCTiles comes from a series of data structures that contain the information needed write to NetCDF files.
+This includes the information and methods needed to read from a variety of types of source files[maybe more concise].
 The main data structure used for writing is `NCvar`, which includes all the information needed to write a variable to a NetCDF file.
 The data itself can be in memory and included directly in the `NCvar` struct, or can be described in another class of data structures, with names ending in `Data`.
 These included `BinData`, for data in binary files, `NCData`, for data in NetCDF files, and `TileData` for data to be written out in separate tiles.

 ### Basic Example